Mahashivratri: 24 February 2017

-Mahashivratri, this year is on 7th march 2016.
+Mahashivratri, Last year was on 7th march 2016.
 It is after 12 years that this festival is falling on Monday (Somvar) which is believed to be the most auspicious day for worshipping lord Shiva by his devotees.

 Going by the South Indian calendar Chaturdashi Tithi during Krishna Paksha in the month of Magha is known as Mahashivratri.
 However according to the North Indian calendar, Masik Shivratri in the month of Phalguna is known as Mahashivratri.
 But in both calendars, it is the naming convention of the lunar month that differs and both north and south Indians celebrate Mahashivratri on the same day.